You are currently viewing Best Scooters for Highway Riding

 Comfort

 Scooters are known for their small tire sizes, but scooters ready for the highway tend to have slightly larger tires.
-The average tires of scooters below 200cc is 12 inches yet 14 inches beyond the 200cc threshold.
+The average tire of scooters below 200cc is 12 inches yet 14 inches beyond the 200cc threshold.

 Convenience